Fixed Income Securities

 The whole bond universe on one sheet: who issues, how it is backed, and how it is taxed.

 • T-Bills pay no coupon: sold at a discount, mature at par, most liquid government security.
-Only T-Notes and T-Bonds pay semiannual coupons.
+T-Notes, T-Bonds, and TIPS all pay semiannual coupons; only T-Bills and STRIPS are zero-coupon.

 • Treasury interest is subject to federal tax but exempt from state and local tax; agency interest is taxable at all levels.